julianfigueroaGL/gorilla-cast-docs/docs/advanced/vue3/vue3.md

 ### Composition API

 This feature will allow for a function way of writing your component, inspired by React Hooks.
-Now you can encasulate kogic into `composition functions` and reuse that logic across components.
+Now you can encasulate logic into `composition functions` and reuse that logic across components.

 ### API Reference